rosin-project/rxros2/rxros2_py_examples/README.md

 # RxROS2 Python Examples

-This folder contains the RxROS2 Python examples.
+This package contains the RxROS2 Python examples.

 The purpose of the examples is to: